Mulroyp007/CrimsonCode-2025/Project/Project/README.txt

 **************************************************

 In progress Implementation:
-	We will store pixels in a 2d array of structs that is dynamically allocated.
+	We will store pixels in an array of structs that is dynamically allocated.

-	Uninplemented plans: Read in each pixel and play a sound depending on the data.
+	Uninplemented plans:
 	Modify the sound based on environmental factors.

 	-analyze brightness and most common color for and have those equate to certain sounds, play with a predefined rhythm